Embedded Android Boot Camp

 Thursday - Capstone Programming Project

-Teams comprising 2-4 students aim to complete an entire Android coding project (from requirements through design and design review to implementation) in a single, fun, learning-packed day.
+Teams of 2-4 attendees aim to complete an entire embedded Android coding project (from requirements through design and design review to implementation) in a single, fun, learning-packed day.

 Full outlines and other details for each of the courses on which the Embedded Android Boot Camp is based are available via these links: